Skip to main content

 font: "Arial",

-stroke: {
+gradient: {

 }

-<div id="mount"></div>
+<div id="app"></div>

 <script type="module">

-import {Des} from "https://www.unpkg.com/nodality@1.0.0-beta.4/dist/index.esm.js";
+import { Des } from "https://www.unpkg.com/nodality@1.2.7/dist/index.esm.js";

 new Des()